syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 {% endtabs %}

 #### Reset Action

-We need to notify the datasource changes due to reset the appointments.
+Due to reset the appointments in the datasource, we need to notify the data source changes.

 {% tabs %}
 {% highlight dart hl_lines="1 2 3" %}